World Mental Health Day – Mental Health First Aid for All

-“Dignity in Mental Health and Mental Health First-aid for All” is the theme of this year’s World Mental Health Day, held on October 10th and supported by the World Federation for Mental Health.
+“Young People and Mental Health in a Changing World” is the theme of this year’s World Mental Health Day, held on October 10th and supported by the World Federation for Mental Health.

 The intent of this year’s theme, says the Federation’s website, is to help bring “mental health out of the shadows so that people in general feel more confident in tackling the stigma, isolation and discrimination that continues to plague people with mental health conditions, their families and careers.”